doublefx/easyWorker/README.md

 }
 ```

-Now, to use your Runnable inside the Thread.
+Now, to use your Runnable inside a Thread.

 ```ActionScript
         private var _thread:IThread;